Canadian Science Policy Centre

 Speakers: Dr. Teresa Scassa, Alain Tchagang, Elissa Strome, Nicole Janssen, Ratmir Derda

-Science and discovery is a driving force of global economies.
+Science and discovery are a driving force of global economies.
 The use of AI and machine learning for science and engineering has the potential to radically transform the nature of scientific inquiry and discovery.
-This panel will 1) examine the unique legal, ethical, social and policy considerations for AI for science and discovery; and 2) engage with the audience to identify gaps in current policies and next steps for addressing those gaps, including follow-up actions for further engagement with stakeholders.
+This panel will: 1) examine the unique legal, ethical, social and policy considerations for AI for science and discovery; and 2) engage with the audience to identify gaps in current policies and next steps for addressing those gaps.

 Organized by: Health Canada in collaboration with Indigenous Science Technology Engineering and Mathematics Cluster (I-STEM)